1

 Further, Valtorta did not claim to write a novel, but called herself a "secretary" of Jesus and Mary, so, "in all parts on reads the words 'Jesus says.' or 'Mary says.'
 The Church takes this claim to revelation very seriously, since it has the God-given duty to discern what is or is not truly from the Holy Spirit.
 In Valtorta's case, the Church decided against Divine inspiration.

-Comment: I guess the Approval of two Popes doesn’t mean very much.
+Comment: The Approval of two Popes is being demeaned.
 As well as countless other endorsements by well respected authorities.

 Finally, Poem is condemned for reasons of disobedience.
 Competent Church authority had prohibited the printing of Valtorta's work.

-Comment: Pope Pius XII Ordered the publishing.
+Comment: Those who condemned the Poem were in disobedience.
+Pope Pius XII Ordered the publishing before three witnesses.
 The Code of Canon Law: Book II, Part II, Section I, Chapter I, Article I, gives the Pope full and supreme power over all levels of the Church and free use to exercise this power.
 Canon law clearly requires that this Papal order be embraced with unconditional acceptance and submission.

 Pope John's approval of the condemnation of the Poem of the Man-God should have ended the issue, but it did not.

-Comment: Pope John did not personally review Maria Valtorta’s writings.
+Comment: Saint Faustina Kawalska's Divine Mercy was condemned on the same day, it didn't end that issue.
+Now we have Divine Mercy Sunday Mass.
+Pope John did not personally review Maria Valtorta’s writings.
 The Holy Office under Cardinal Alfredo Ottaviani did, and placed it before Pope John for procedural signing upon taking office.

 The publishers printed a second edition of 10 volumes, which the Church condemned in another front-page article in L'Osservatore Romano, Dec.
 1, 1961.
 This second Italian edition was later translated into German, French, Spanish and English.
 CEDIVAL asserts that a "modernist clan in the Church, surreptitiously attempted to seize the manuscripts and destroy them," claiming "firsthand documentation on this."
 These "enemies" included Msgr.
 Pepe and Father Berruti, the Holy Office censors.
 I asked the head of CEDIVAL, Prof. Leo Brodeur, for evidence that Msgr.
 Pepe and Father Berruti held any modernist heresies, but he had none.
 He assumed they were modernists because the "Poem" claims "to help the Church fight against the terrible heresy of modernism."
 If the Poem's enemies are modernists, Msgr.
 Pepe and Father Berruti must be modernists, too.
 Such assertions are unacceptable.
 Accusations of modernism or any other heresy without proof is slander.